waku-org/nwaku/docs/tutorial/Pre-requisites of running a Waku node.md

+In this tutotial you will learn how to:
+1. Creating Goerli Ethereum Account and obtaining its private key.
+2. Obtain Goerli Ethers from faucet.
+3. Setting up a hosted node on Goerli Testnet using Infura.

 If you already have an Ethereum account with sufficent ethers on Goerli testnet then you can skip the first two sections.
 ## Creating Goerli Ethereum Account and obtaining its private key